Leverege/amplify-docs/docs/architecture/core/index.md

 ## Device

 A Device represents a thing, either an IoT device or an organizational construct.
 Each Device has a Blueprint that defines what kind of thing it is.
 Internally, a Device has an platform generated id.
 The Device can have multiple source specific ids as well.
 It is captured through the concept of a network alias.
 The network alias consists of a Network Id, a alias key, and a value.
 An example of this triplet might be ('boat-network', 'esn', '5551212' ).
 This triplet allows the platform to map the external id to the internal id.

-Project Users can also be assigned permissions on a Device.
+!!!
+Tip "Project Users can also be assigned permissions on a Device."

 ## System